Christian tourism: Definition

 Christian tourism refers to the entire industry of Christian travel, tourism, and hospitality.
 In recent years it has grown to include not only Christians embarking individually or in groups on pilgrimages and missionary travel, but also on religion-based cruises, leisure (fellowship) vacations, crusades, rallies, retreats, monastery visits/guest-stays and Christian camps, as well as visiting Christian tourist attractions.

 Christian pilgrimage

 Each year millions of Christians travel on pilgrimage.
 The most popular pilgrim destination is the Abrahamic Holy Land, or Jerusalem.
+Nazareth and Capernaum, associated with the life of Jesus are also in Israel.
 Most Christian pilgrimage destinations are based on the Roman Catholic faith, especially shrines devoted to apparitions of the Blessed Virgin Mary such as: Basilica of Our Lady of Guadalupe in Mexico, Sanctuary of Our Lady of Fatima in Portugal, and Sanctuary of Our Lady of Lourdes in France.
 There is also interest in pilgrimage to St. Peter's Basilica at the Vatican in Rome, the capital of the Roman Catholic Church.